 While it is the natural evolution of FreeSWITCH, SignalWire also ensures that the innovation and principles behind the project, as well as FreeSWITCH itself, live on.

 Whether you’re a long-time FreeSWITCH user or new to the world of programmable communications, SignalWire provides the resources to innovate with the help of our developer community.
-Join us at ClueCon to meet fellow FreeSWITCH enthusiasts and SignalWire users, and find our team on our community Slack.
+Join us at ClueCon to meet fellow FreeSWITCH enthusiasts and SignalWire users, and find our team on our community Discord.